Prit04/RHUL-Final-Year-Project/diary.md

 ### 18/11/2024
 I have been spending my time researching procedural map generation these past few days and watching youtube videos on it.
 Im gaining a better understadning of how to implement it and the usage of it.

+### 28/11/2024
+I have been making sereate projects to test the procedural generation. so far, its very simple and not exaclty how i want it and figuring out how to implement it into my code and project is difficult.